mathi123/neurotic-web/README.md

 ### Authentication

 Better-auth is used for authentication.
 It supports email/password authentication and GitHub OAuth.
+Another open source package [better-auth-ui](https://better-auth-ui.com/) is used, to serve default pages for login, sign-up, password reset [etc](https://better-auth-ui.com/integrations/next-js#auth-pages).
+In case this package is not maintained anymore, the views from it can just be copied over.

 #### Configuration